huang06/taipower-scraping/README.md

 ## Motivation

-[Taipower](https://www.taipower.com.tw) displays Taiwan's electricity consumption information and power generation information every 10 minutes on its website.
+[Taipower](https://www.taipower.com.tw) updates Taiwan's electricity consumption information and power generation information every 10 minutes on its website.
 However, the official currently does not provide historical records for downloading.

-Therefore, I set up GitHub actions to fetch website data every 10 minutes and save to this repository for further analysis usage.
+Therefore, I set up GitHub actions to fetch the power data every 10 minutes and save to this repository for further analysis usage.

+## TODO

+- [GitHub Action] wait for N seconds until the Selenium service is ready.

 ## Development Guide